Fashion mogul Peter Nygard facing sex trafficking charges

 Canadian fashion mogul Peter Nygard has been charged with sex trafficking, racketeering and other crimes targeting dozens of women and underage girls over a quarter century in three countries.

-Canadian police arrested Nygard in Winnipeg, Manitoba, on Monday at the US government’s request under the countries’ extradition treaty.
+Canadian police arrested Nygard in Winnipeg, Manitoba, on Monday (local time) at the US government’s request under the countries’ extradition treaty.

-Acting US Attorney Audrey Strauss in Manhattan said Nygard, 79, had since 1995 used his influence and businesses to “recruit and maintain” victims in the United States, Canada and the Bahamas to sexually gratify himself and his associates.
+In Manhattan, acting US Attorney Audrey Strauss said Nygard, 79, had used his influence and businesses to “recruit and maintain” victims in the US, Canada and the Bahamas to sexually gratify himself and his associates since 1995.

 “Mr Nygard vehemently denies all the allegations and expects to be vindicated in court,” his lawyer Jay Prober said.